-Since it's opening in 2006, the Ford Orientation Center serves as the gateway from the 21st century to the 18th century for our more than one million annual visitors.
+Since its opening in 2006, the Ford Orientation Center serves as the gateway from the 21st century to the 18th century for our more than one million annual visitors.
 The mission of the Mount Vernon Ladies' Association since their inception has been to preserve and interpret the character of George Washington through innovative and engaging methods.
 From the moment visitors step in, this is evident with the detailed miniature of the mansion at Mount Vernon, and Moments of Truth, a stained-glass mural which highlights five key moments in Washington's life.

-More than 90 years later, Ford Motor Company’s dedication to the preservation of Mount Vernon continues.
+One hundred years later, Ford Motor Company’s dedication to the preservation of Mount Vernon continues.
 In addition to the Ford Orientation Center, Ford has continued through the years to support a wide range of educational initiatives and exhibitions, including our July 4th festivities as well as sponsoring monthly book talks, sustaining Title 1 school visits to Mount Vernon, and assisting with the acquisition of numerous other vehicles used across the estate.
 In 1999, Ford sponsored Treasures From Mount Vernon, a major museum exhibition that traveled from coast-to-coast in recognition of the 200th anniversary of Washington’s death.
 In 2014, Ford Motor made the first commitment toward fundraising for the installation of a new fire detection and prevention system for George Washington’s Mansion.
 Due to Mr. Ford’s passion for preserving American history, Mount Vernon continues to educate visitors 365 days a year through donations from Ford Motor Company, keeping the legacy of George Washington and Mount Vernon alive.

 Ford was interested in many things on his visit, especially items related to daily life.
 He found the smoke jack in the kitchen particularly interesting.
 Months after his visit, Ford asked Dodge to sketch the smoke jack.
 Dodge found this rather difficult and instead built Ford a working model.